 In accordance with the RWQCB Monitoring and Reporting Program, WMMI must report any accidental seepage, spillage, leakage, or release of "waste material" from the designated area within 48 hours after discovery and file a written with the RWQCB within seven days characterizing the discharge and describing corrective measures underway or proposed.
 If WMMI concludes that a release has occurred, it must takes steps to perform monitoring and submit a Revised Report of Waste Discharge proposing an Evaluation Monitoring Program within 90 days, and submit a preliminary engineering feasibility study within 180 days for remediation.

 Periodically evaluate response procedures and capabilities and revise them as needed.

-The operation is in Full Compliance Substantial Compliance with Standard of Practice 7.6.
-Non-Compliance
+✓ Full Compliance The operation is in ✓ Substantial Compliance ✓ Non-Compliance --

 Discussion of the basis for this Finding and any Identified Deficiencies: